Vietnam.vn - Nền tảng quảng bá Việt Nam

 The condition did not improve, but the swelling spread, festered, and was painful.
 She went to a hospital near her home to have the pus drained and antibiotics given, but the wound did not improve, so she continued to go to Tam Anh General Hospital in Hanoi for examination.

-Dr. Hoang Thi Phuong Lan, Department of Orthopedics and Traumatology, Tam Anh General Hospital, Hanoi, said that the surgical wound on the patient's right buttock continuously oozed yellow-brown pus, and was swollen, hot, and red, spreading about 20x15cm.
-Although the left buttock was not infected, it was bumpy and concave, and the filler and implanted fat were palpable, with uneven density.
+Dr. Hoang Thi Phuong Lan, Department of Orthopedics and Traumatology, Tam Anh General Hospital, Hanoi, said that the surgical wound on the patient's right buttock continuously oozed yellow-brown pus, and the swelling and redness spread to about 20x15cm.
+Although the left buttock was not infected, it was bumpy and concave, and the filler and implanted fat could be felt, with uneven density.

 Paraclinical results such as ultrasound and MRI clearly showed a large abscess in the soft tissue of the right buttock.